Visually-Aware Context Modeling for News Image Captioning: More Implementation Details

 The MLP network in visual feature generation module consists of two linear layers with hyperbolic tangent activation in between.
 The two linear layers are of shape Linear($dim_{model}$, $dim_{model}\times10$) and Linear($dim_{model}\times10$, $dim_{model}\times20$), where $dim_{model}$ is the model dimension of the BART backbone.
 We reshape the mapped visual feature from $(batch_{size}, dim_{model}\times20)$ to $(batch_{size}, 20, dim_{model})$.

-Before performing retrieval, we tune CLIP for 3 epochs and 2 epochs on GoodNews and NYTimes800k, respectively.
-We use AdamW optimizer \cite{loshchilov2018decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.98$ and $\epsilon=1e-5$.
-The learning rate is set to 5e-6, which we warm up for the first 5\% steps.
-We apply weight decay of 0.01 to all weights as regularization.
-And we clip the gradient norm at 0.1.
-With a batch size of 128, the tuning takes around 1.5 hours on $1\times$RTX3090.
-During tuning, we minimize (1) the InfoNCE loss on CLIP image encoder for images and CLIP text encoder for captions and (2) the $l_2$ distance between average pooled representations of captions from a frozen BART encoder and the caption representation from the CLIP text encoder.
-We add Linear(512, 768) layer on top of the CLIP text encoder to match the dimensions.
+To obtain the name embedding in our face naming module, the same embedding layer structure as in BART is adopted.
+Given a chain like ”name1 $\langle$ENT$\rangle$ name2 . . .”, with $\langle$ENT$\rangle$ being the added token in vocabulary,we compute the word embedding $H_N$ of the chain.
+Then we first limit the maximum length of the chain of person names in the articles to be 80 tokens.
+Since the names are taken from articles with maximum 512 tokens, by our estimation, 80 is enough to cover all the names in the article segments.
+The feed forward layers succeeding PA Self Attention in Figure~\ref{fig:model} (b) map the hidden states of names from $(batch_{size}, 80, dim_{model})$ to $(batch_{size}, 20, dim_{model})$.

 We use the transformers package to build our models.
 For $\text{BART}_{\text{base}}$, we adopt the "facebook/bart-base" checkpoint; while for $\text{BART}_{\text{large}}$, we adopt the "patrickvonplaten/bart-large-fp32" checkpoint.
 The default vocabulary size is 50265.
-We train our full model with $\text{BART}_{\text{base}}$ on 2$\times$RTX3090 for roughly 1.5 days.
-The $\text{BART}_{\text{large}}$ version of our model is trained on 1$\times$A100 for roughly 1.5 days.
+The training of $\text{Ours}_{\text{base}}$ and $\text{Ours}_{\text{large}}$ takes roughly 1 and 2 days on 1$\times$A100, respectively.
+For the GoodNews dataset, the full articles are used.
+While for NYTimes800k, we follow the standard protocol \cite{Tran_2020_CVPR} to use the 512 tokens surrounding the images.
+For our full model, we apply length penalty of 2 during decoding.
 Following \citet{Tran_2020_CVPR}, we adopt pycocoevalcap package and spacy package (ver.
 2.1.9) for evaluating generated captions and entity scores, respectively.